natashaclerkin/fiid-memory-game-MS2/README.md

 **The business goals of this website are:**

-- To market the current offering of Fiid products.
+- Market the current offering of Fiid products.
 - Increase customer acquisition.
-- To increase brand recognition and follower engagement.
+- Increase brand recognition and follower engagement.
-- Make the brand stand out from the swarm of plant-based companies during Veganuary
+- Make the brand stand out from the swarm of plant-based companies during Veganuary.
 - Target a younger audience who have more disposible income such as millennials.

 **The customer goals of this website are:**

-- Learn about the product offering
+- Obtain a discount towards future orders.
-- Obtain a discount towards future orders
+- Learn about the product offering.
-- Have a good experience while on the site
+- Have a good experience while on the site.

 # UX